The Text-Sound Art Pioneers in Fylkingen 1963 until today!

 About the author/curator: http://bergmark.org/

-New 2008: The record company Phono Suecia has now published all works from the double cd "The Pioneers" (Bodin, Laaban, Hanson, Johnson, Hodell), PSCD 63 (1992) on Swedish Music Information Centre's web page with the possibility to hear all the pieces in streamed form and see the record cover.
-(NOTE!
-Click on PSCD63 - The Pioneers!)
+New 2008: The record company Phono Suecia had published all works from the double cd "The Pioneers" (Bodin, Laaban, Hanson, Johnson, Hodell), PSCD 63 (1992) on Swedish Music Information Centre's web page with the possibility to hear all the pieces in streamed form and see the record cover.
+But not anymore, for some reason.
+(2019)

 On ubuweb: From "Text-Sound Compositions" (Sveriges Radio/Fylkingen, 1968): listen to Åke Hodell, François Dufrêne, Bob Cobbing, Jarl and Sonja Hammarberg-Åkesson, Ilmar Laaban, Bengt af Klintberg, Sten Hanson, Bernard Heidsieck, Bengt Emil Johnson.